Skip to main content

 FieldTypeDescription

-riskstrJUDICIAL_BIAS_DETECTED or LLM_GENERATION_FAILED (on failure)
+statusstrUNVERIFIABLE_FAIRNESS or LLM_GENERATION_FAILED

 messagestrExplanation of the result